-- All students are accepted who have earned a high school diploma or its equivalent, such as a General Education Development (GED) certificate, along with minimum assessment verification from one or more of the following: high school transcripts, ACT scores, SAT scores, FASTRACK, waiver tests, or completed credit in math or English from another institution.
-High school certificates of completion are not equivalent to a high school diploma. - Baker College admits students without regard to race, color, creed, religion, sex, national origin, age, disability, veteran status, marital status, genetic information, sexual orientation, gender identity, pregnancy, or other protected characteristics. - Baker College provides students with support systems to allow them opportunities for access.
+- 1. All students are accepted who have earned a high school diploma or its equivalent, such as a General Education Development (GED) certificate, along with minimum assessment verification from one or more of the following: high school transcripts, ACT scores, SAT scores, FASTRACK, or completed college credit in math or English from another institution.
+High school certificates of completion are not equivalent to a high school diploma. - 2.
+Baker College admits students without regard to race, color, creed, religion, sex, national origin, age, disability, veteran status, marital status, genetic information, sexual orientation, gender identity, pregnancy, or other protected characteristics. - 3.
+Baker College provides students with support systems to allow them opportunities for access.
 Disability services is one of many programs provided through the academic advising department to support those with disabilities.
 Students must provide the College with supporting documentation in order to participate in disability services. - 4.
-Baker College does not require either the ACT or SAT test as a condition of admission; however, the scores are used as one of the criteria to determine minimum assessment verification.
+Baker College does not require either the ACT or SAT test as a condition of admission; however, the scores are used as one of the criteria to determine minimum assessment verification and scholarship eligibility.
 If a student chooses to take either or both tests, we encourage him/her to request the test results be sent to the Baker College Enrollment Center.
-NOTE: ACT and SAT test scores are valid for two years after date of graduation. - Students whose native language is not English are strongly encouraged to demonstrate competency in the English language by submitting official documentation such as the Test of English as a Foreign Language (TOEFL) score. - Baker College reserves the right to deny admission to any potential student who may be disruptive to the educational environment of the College. - Any student found to have falsified information on an admissions document or to have given false information to the Enrollment Center will be denied admission to the College or expelled if already in attendance.
+NOTE: ACT and SAT test scores are valid for two years after the date of graduation. - 5.
+Students whose native language is not English are strongly encouraged to demonstrate competency in the English language by submitting official documentation such as a minimum score of 64 on Test of English as a Foreign Language (TOEFL iBT) or an IELTS score of 6.0 or greater. - 6.
+Baker College reserves the right to deny admission to any potential student who may be deemed disruptive to the educational environment of the College. - 7.
+Any student found to have falsified information on an admissions document or to have given false information to the Enrollment Center will be denied admission to the College or expelled if already in attendance.